Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree of ideals of minors and the MinRank Problem

+The Generalized MinRank Problem can be solved by computing the zero locus of the ideal of $t$-minors $I_t(M)$.
 The minors of size $t\times t$ of the matrix $M$ form an algebraic system of multivariate polynomials, which one can attempt to solve by computing a Gr\"obner basis.
-This motivates our interest in estimating the solving degree of $I_t(M)$ for large classes of matrices.
+This motivates our interest in estimating the solving degree of this system for large classes of matrices.

-Ideals of minors of a matrix with entries in a polynomial ring are called \emph{determinantal ideals} and have been largely studied in commutative algebra and algebraic geometry.
-Using Theorem \ref{theorem-regularity=solvingdegree-homog}, we can take advantage of the literature on the regularity of determinantal ideals to give bounds on the solving degree of certain large classes of determinantal ideals.
-For simplicity, we focus on homogeneous determinantal ideals.
+Ideals of minors of a matrix with entries in a polynomial ring are called \emph{determinantal ideals} and have been extensively studied in commutative algebra and algebraic geometry.
+Using Theorem \ref{theorem-regularity=solvingdegree-homog}, we can take advantage of the literature on the regularity of determinantal ideals to give bounds on the solving degree of systems of minors of certain large classes of matrices.
+For simplicity, we focus on homogeneous matrices.

-\begin{Def} Let $M$ be an $r\times s$ matrix with $r\leq s$, whose entries are elements of $R=\kk[x_1,\dots,x_n]$.
-The matrix $M$ is {\em homogeneous} if both its entries and its $2$-minors are homogeneous polynomials. \end{Def}
+\begin{definition} Let $M$ be an $r\times s$ matrix with $r\leq s$, whose entries are elements of $R$.
+The matrix $M$ is {\em homogeneous} if both its entries and its $2$-minors are homogeneous polynomials. \end{definition}

 It is easy to see that the minors of any size of a homogeneous matrix are homogeneous polynomials.
 Moreover, observe that a matrix whose entries are homogeneous polynomials of the same degree is a homogeneous matrix, but there are homogeneous matrices whose entries have different degrees.
 After possibly exchanging some rows and columns, we may assume without loss of generality that the degrees of the entries of a homogeneous matrix increase from left to right and from top to bottom.
-With this notation, we can compute the solving degree of our first family of determinantal ideals.
+With this notation, we can compute the solving degree of our first family of systems of minors.
+We refer the reader to~\cite{Eis94} for the definition of height of an ideal.